 How White Supremacy Perpetuated Environmental Hazards in Communities of Color

-By Amira Iwuala, Jessi Russell, and Priya Pandey
+By Amira Iwuala, Jesse Fairbanks, and Priya Pandey

 CLASP recognizes the important ways in which climate change impacts the people and policies we advocate for.
 This blog is the fourth in a series exploring the intersection of environmental justice and economic security for people living with low incomes.
 Explore the series here.

 Communities of color are disproportionately exposed to environmental hazards.
 That’s because local governments overwhelmingly sited hazardous facilities in or near their communities after white, middle-class neighborhoods used their resources and political capital to reject these facilities being placed in their “backyards” several decades ago.
 Proximity to environmental hazards can lead to developmental disabilities in children; greater risk of cancer, heart, and lung disease, including asthma; as well as the loss of healthy outdoor space to spend time with family, friends, and community.
 The Black, Indigenous, and immigrant communities who shoulder the disproportionate burden of environmental hazards deserve restitution.

 The “not in my backyard” or NIMBY movement emerged in the 1970s to resist the placement of environmental hazards in suburbs across the United States.
 After decades of segregationist housing policies, real estate practices, and organized anti-Black violence, suburbs in America were mostly populated by white people who had exclusive access to federal homeownership programs.
 The source of the NIMBY movements’ political power was whiteness, which the suburbs both organized and preserved.
 Importantly, the NIMBY movement was also hyperlocal.
 Groups of white families living in the same suburb would criticize a proposal to site a hazardous facility nearby and demand the city planning office move it elsewhere.